16 April 2020

 - you have a fever and cough /sore throat /shortness of breath

-- All magazines and toys have been removed from our waiting rooms
+- all magazines and toys have been removed

-- The number of patients in the waiting rooms has been limited to abide by the government recommendations for social distancing
+- we will be limiting the number of patients in the waiting room at any time to abide by the government recommendations for social distancing (sometimes we may even need you to wait outside or in your car until your appointment)

 In addition to the above, we at Benson Radiology have also implemented some internal changes of our own to minimise the potential for the spread of this virus.
 For example:

-- Making available options to work from home – where that’s appropriate
+- options to work from home are being made available – where that’s appropriate

-- Formulating a roster plan that minimises movement of staff among our branches
+- we have formulated a roster plan that minimises movement of staff among our branches

 Other general reminders